 We heard turkeys begin to fly down.
 I called more aggressively than the hens hoping to entice a gobbler our way before they became henned up.
 Then I heard a boss hen giving a loud assembly call and knew our chances of calling in one of the gobblers early was greatly diminished.
 I eventually used my repertoire of calls hoping to piss off the dominant hen and get her to come our way.
 But they fed toward the field we had set up on during the youth hunt with Abbey.
 That’s turkey hunting.

 We saw a couple of birds cross the road below us which may have been jakes but they shied from our decoys.

 “There is still a chance a gobbler will check us out around 9:30 after the hens have lost interest in him and dispersed to feed,” I told Mary.

-There were no more gobbling after 8:30 and the last gobble we heard the birds were still moving away from us.
-“If we don’t hear something answer or see a bird by 10:00 we’ll run and gun and see if we can strike one up,” I told Mary.
+There was no more gobbling after 8:30, and the last gobble we heard, the birds were still moving away from us.
+“If we don’t hear something answer or see a bird by 10:00, we’ll run and gun and see if we can strike one up,” I told Mary.